AriFordsham/GHCWiki/data-parallel/live-fusion.md

               | Done
 ```

-A `Done` would flag the end of the stream, while a `Yield` would contain an element and the next seed.
-If the stream `Skip`'s that would meant that the current step does not contain an element (e.g. when a `filter`'s precondition returned false).
+`Done` flags the end of the stream, while a `Yield` contains an element and the next seed.
+If the stream is converted back into the original form of a list of an array, the yielded element will appear in the appropriate position.
+On the other hand, if a stream `Skip`s the current step does not contain an element (e.g. when a `filter`'s precondition returns false).

-Arrays or lists can be convected to and from streams.
+Arrays or lists can be converted to and from streams.
 To save space we will only present a straight forward streaming function for lists.

 ```wiki
 stream :: [a] -> Stream a